APherwani/machine-learning-hw/README.md

 # machine-learning-hw

 Homework for my machine learning class.
 The assignments are:
 1. Perform Linear Regression using sklearn and plot it.
 Implement a k Nearest Neighbors Algorithm and test it on the dataset.
 Perform cross validation with 5 folds.
 For this algorithm I was asked to code it up from scratch without sklearn or other libraries.
+I got the dataset from the UCI ML repository.
+Here is the link: https://archive.ics.uci.edu/ml/datasets/iris